The 18th Annual

 At the George Meyn Community Center

-Entry Lobby:
+Entry Lobby

-Welcome Table - Teresa Bronston - espresso
+Welcome Table - Teresa Bronston - representing Italy

 Unified Government of WyCo - Phyllis Wallace

-Visit Kansas City Kansas - Eliza Mitchell & Sheyvette Dinkens
+Visit Kansas City Kansas - Eliza Mitchell & Sheyvette Dinkens KCK Sheriff's Department - Captain Michael Kroening

-Children's Room:
+Children's Room

 games and art projects - Dr. Hira Nair and Eva Bett